 Listen to MacKenzie talk about how having Grebel as a home base impacted his university experience!

 Can I live at Grebel just for Fall?

 No. When applying for Fall you are required to sign a Fall and Winter or a Fall and Spring two-term contract.
 You can, however, apply to live at Grebel for just the Winter or just the Spring.

 I can’t afford residence.
 Is there any financial help available?

-Yes.
-Grebel has several entrance awards and need-based financial aid.
+Yes!
+There are many generous donors connected to Grebel who want to make the Grebel residence experience possible for you.
+Thanks to their support Grebel has several entrance awards and need-based financial aid.
 Please see our financial aid and awards page for more detailed information.

 Associates are non-residents who enjoy all the same privileges as any resident student, including full participation in the college’s academic, spiritual, musical, athletic and social life.
 On-campus associates are upper year students who live in the 32-person apartment building next to the residences, and off-campus associates live at home or in houses, most likely with friends they met at Grebel!